open-energy-transition/redispatch-model/doc/gb-model/methodology.rst

 The method for a region goes as follows:

 1. Re-dispatch run is undertaken with all proposed options disabled, to generate a *base case* which defines the reinforcement requirements on each boundary in the region for the first year (2023).
-2. All reinforcement options are ordered by priority to satisfy the requirements (by EISD? by magnitude of requirement met?).
+2. All reinforcement options are ordered by priority to satisfy the requirements.
 3. In order of priority, the options are added one-at-a-time and the 20-year re-dispatch model is re-run to get a new set of constraint costs.
 4. If multiple options are equal in priority, they are each modelled independently.
 5. For every option modelled at the same priority level, the NPV (constraint cost relative to base case combined with investment and delay costs) is calculated for introducing it at its EISD and for increasing delay years.